 Companies large and small choose to place ads on Facebook because their ads allow you to target an audience based on a variety of factors.
 You can reach people based on their demographics, location, interests, contact information, or behaviors.

-In the same way, spreading the word about your church position should be tightly focused, targeting the types of people most likely to be your next pastor.
+Just to be clear, I’m not suggesting you should post your opening in a Facebook ad.
+But like an ad on Facebook, spreading the word about your church position should be tightly focused, targeting the types of people most likely to be your next pastor.
 Continue reading “Pastoral Search: Getting the Word Out”